25 Different Types of Houses From Around the World

 Traditional Ethiopian houses

-house in Ethiopia
+Houses in Ethiopia

-house in Kenya
+Houses in Kenya

 Bamboo houses in Thailand

-house in Thailand
+Houses in Thailand

 Homes on stilts in Bangladesh

-houses on stilts in Bangladesh
+Houses on stilts in Bangladesh

 More than 700 rivers flow across Bangladesh and travelling by boat is an everyday experience for many Bangladeshi people.
 Bangladesh is a low-lying country that often gets flooded so houses built near water are made out of bamboo and put on stilts.